Software Development

 Insurance software helps insurance companies manage their operations, from policy administration to claims processing and customer relationship management.
 These systems streamline the entire insurance lifecycle, automating tasks such as underwriting, premium calculation, and renewal management.
 Insurance software also supports compliance with industry regulations, offers risk management tools, and provides analytics for better decision-making.
 By improving operational efficiency and customer service, it enables insurers to remain competitive in a rapidly changing market.

-Swiss firm Stonestep, which helps establish businesses that provide insurance policies to low-income and small-scale businesses at affordable premiums, recognized the need for a mobile application to assist their sales agents.
+Swiss firm Stonestep, which helps establish businesses that provide insurance policies to low-income and small-scale businesses at affordable premiums, recognised the need for a mobile application to assist their sales agents.
 To help agents effectively pitch insurance products and onboard new customers, Stonestep partnered with GoodCore Software.
 We developed an Android app that allows agents to present the product portfolio conveniently and sign up new customers through a simple registration form within the app.
 This digital tool has enhanced Stonestep’s ability to reach and serve their target market efficiently.

 To learn more about the project, check out the full case study: Android Application For Insurtech company